Secure exposed ingress endpoints in Tanzu Application Platform

 By default, Tanzu Application Platform installs and uses a self-signed CA ingress issuer for all components.
 The default ingress issuer is a self-signed cert-manager.io/v1/ClusterIssuer provided by the cert-manager package.

 The ingress issuer is designated by the Tanzu Application Platform configuration value shared.ingress_issuer.
-It defaults to tap-ingress-selfsigned.
+It is tap-ingress-selfsigned by default.

 Caution